 Update Galaxy R GT-I9103 to Android 4.0.4 XWLP8 ICS firmware.
 Launched in August 2011, Samsung Galaxy R GT-I9103 (also known as Galaxy Z in some regions) is a mid-range smartphone with some decent specs and features.
-It is considered as the smaller version of Galaxy S2 with similar kind of features.
-Powered by 1.0 GHz of Cortex-A9 dual-core processor it has a 5-megapixel primary camera, 1.3-megapixel secondary camera for selfies, 8 GB of internal memory, 1 GB of RAM, and much more.
+It is considered the smaller version of Galaxy S2 with similar kind of features.
+Powered by a 1.0 GHz of Cortex-A9 dual-core processor it has a 5-megapixel primary camera, a 1.3-megapixel secondary camera for selfies, 8 GB of internal memory, 1 GB of RAM, and much more.

-Samsung released Galaxy R with Android 2.3.3 Gingerbread operating system.
-But due to battery and Wi-Fi related issues observed in this OS Samsung immediately rolled out an upgraded version of Android 4.0.4 Ice-cream Sandwich for this phone.
+Samsung released Galaxy R with the Android 2.3.3 Gingerbread operating system.
+But due to battery and Wi-Fi-related issues observed in this OS Samsung immediately rolled out an upgraded version of Android 4.0.4 Ice-cream Sandwich for this phone.
 Though this firmware was released through Samsung Kies and OTA (Over The Air) only in some particular regions, you can still go ahead and manually flash it on your Galaxy R smartphone.

-In this step-by-step tutorial, we’ll discuss how to install official Android 4.0.4 XWLP8 based ICS firmware on Galaxy R GT-I9103.
+In this step-by-step tutorial, we’ll discuss how to install official Android 4.0.4 XWLP8-based ICS firmware on Galaxy R GT-I9103.
 Remember that this is an official stock update rolled out by Samsung so the warranty of your phone won’t get void after flashing this firmware.
 Without further ado, interested users can move further to our actual tutorial given below.

 Model name: GALAXY R